mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --verbose, -v

    Specify how much information to display.
 Use this option multiple times to increase the amount of information.
-For example, -v = verbose, -vv = more verbose, -vvv = debug.
-To diagnose test execution problems, use -vvv to display the actual results of test cases and ignore result processing.
+For example, :option:`-v` = verbose, :option:`-vv` = more verbose, :option:`-vvv` = debug.
+To diagnose test execution problems, use :option:`-vvv` to display the actual results of test cases and ignore result processing.

 .. option:: --version